Commerce

 11 Accounting: 11Acc Full Year

-Course Description: This course introduces students to Accounting fundamentals such as preparation of financial statements, personal financial literacy, and use of accounting software to record financial information.
+Course Description: This course introduces students to Accounting fundamentals such as preparation of financial statements, personal financial literacy,and the financial viability of a business.

 Recommended Entry Criteria: Nil